Shrieking brats, an unfinished glass of tea, and one unhappy, outraged mother.

 But, as some would remind, kids are kids, and so everyone, myself included, the café staff included, put up with the din.
 Everything would thus be no more than just an unpleasant and random encounter, had the great sin of the unfinished tea then not occurred.

 There was a jumble of words but very quickly it became obvious that the unexpected angst was over a tall glass of unfinished tea.
 (Or some sort of beverage) Apparently, the domestic i.e. foreign helper accompanying the screaming brats ordered that but didn’t drink a drop.
-Perhaps because of the imps, her employer didn’t notice the untouched beverage till away from the table and halfway out of the café.
+Perhaps because of the screaming imps, her employer also didn’t notice the untouched beverage till away from the table and halfway out of the café.

 All these with them right in the middle of the café.
 Meanwhile, one of the shrieking brats was still whining away.
 The manager was frozen at their mess of a table.
 I was staring at their backs.
 The woman wouldn’t have stopped had one of her companions not noticed me glaring.